What context does the Frase AI Writer use to write content?

 The AI Writer takes into account different types of context as it writes for you; below are some important fundamentals to keep in mind as you go about generating content with the AI Writer:

-While using "Write for me" button in the editor, Frase will always include your document's query (which defaults to the document's title) as part of the context fed to the AI model.
+While using "Write" button in the editor, Frase will always include your document's query (which defaults to the document's title) as part of the context fed to the AI model.

 Frase "sees" up to 4,000 characters above your cursor.
 This helps it take into account what has already been written and avoid repetition.
 In addition, the AI Writer is also sensitive to the structure and pattern of all the content present above the cursor.
 For example, if the content is mostly structured as a list of bullets, then Frase will assume you want to continue with more bullets.
 Learn more about the importance of patterns when using Frase AI and also keyboard shortcuts that stop and start the writer.